A robust optimization approach for dynamic traffic signal control with emission considerations: Macroscopic relationship between the emission rate and traffic quantities

+The observed relationship between LO and AER may be approximated in a number of ways, e.g. using linear, piecewise linear, or piecewise smooth curve fittings.
+In Figure \ref{figModal_emission} we show the fitting result using linear approximation, with $R^2=0.9794$.
+We note, however, that this does not mean that the linear fit is the best choice; and other function forms may be more appropriate.
+However, there is a trade-off between the sophistication/goodness of the curve fitting and the simplicity and computational tractability of the resulting optimization formulation, as we subsequently show in Section \ref{secRO}.
+Such a trade-off needs to be taken into account when one formulates the uncertainty set based on curve fitting.

-The larger variations in the AER is expected, as it is due to the highly nonlinear effect caused by vehicle acceleration and deceleration.
-In a typical signalized intersection modeled by the LWR equation, the shock waves generated by signal timing cause stop-and-go patterns which greatly increases vehicle acceleration/deceleration and hence emission amount.
-Moreover, these patterns are dependent on the actual spatial configuration of the vehicle densities, which cannot be adequately captured by the link occupancy.
+Some of the significant deviations from the linear fit, as shown in the figure, are caused by the highly nonlinear vehicle dynamics (i.e. acceleration and deceleration) predicted by the LWR model under the control of signal light.
+More specifically, close to a signalized intersection the shock waves and vehicle stop-and-go movements influenced by the signal timings generate vehicle acceleration/deceleration profiles that significantly contribute to the emission of pollutants.
+Moreover, the emission amount are related to the actual spatial configuration of vehicle densities and speeds on the link, which cannot be adequately captured by the link occupancy alone.

+In order to show that similar macroscopic relationship exists for some other choices of link parameters, say length, we show in Figure \ref{figtwoemission} two additional simulation results for $L=200$ meters and $L=800$ meters (the result shown in Figure \ref{figModal_emission} is based on $L=400$ meters).
+Although similar macroscopic relationships exist in these two additional cases, the uncertainty set needs to be calibrated separately.

-A macroscopic relationship depicted in Figure \ref{figModal_emission} is more interesting from a robust optimization perspective than that in Figure \ref{figspeedemission}.
-The reason is that although all points are distributed within a tube-shaped region (see Figure \ref{figModal_emission}), they are sparse in some places while dense in some others.
-An uncertainty region that simply covers all these points may be too conservative; and a more effective approach calls for a careful calibration of the uncertainty set.
-This will be done in our numerical study in Section \ref{secNE}.
+The macroscopic relationships depicted in Figure \ref{figModal_emission} and Figure \ref{figtwoemission} are quite interesting from a robust optimization perspective.
+The reasons is that although the points are spread out in certain region, they are sparse in some places while dense in some other regions.
+An uncertainty region that simply covers all these points may be too conservative; and a more effective approach requires a more refined and sophisticated calibration of the uncertainty set.
+Detailed calibration of the uncertainty set associated with Figure \ref{figModal_emission} will be presented in Section \ref{subsecnummacro}.